telerik/ajax-docs/controls/togglebutton/functionality/select-state.md

 End Sub
 ````

->warning `SelectedToggleStateIndex` property will not take effect if directly assigned with a value in the markup.
+>warning The `SelectedToggleStateIndex` property will not take effect if directly assigned with a value in the markup.
 The `SelectedToggleStateIndex` property takes effect only when set from the code behind or integrated in a data-bound scenario in the markup (**Example 3**).

 ## Get Selected Toggle State Server-Side